Variance of dust temperature and spectral index in Planck polarization data using spin-moment expansion: Model validation using polarization data

-Figure~\ref{fig:meanSED} presents the spectral dependence of the mean complex polarized SED in the log complex plane, for the raw \srolltwo\ data, for the mean of simulations, for the \dmod\ dust model used for debiasing and for the resulting debiased SED $\mRP_i$.
-We observe in the data a variation of the polarization angle with the frequency which may appear as significant.
-However, our estimate for the uncertainty on $\mRP_i$ does not include the uncertainty on the orientation of the \Planck\ polarization bolometers.
-The most stringent estimates of these uncertainties come from the analysis of $EB$ cross-spectra carried out to constrain cosmic birefringence \citep{PIPXLIX_birefringence,Minami20,Diego2022BiRe,CosmicBirefringence}. \citet{Diego2022BiRe} list the results of their analysis in their Table~1 per bolometer for several Galactic masks.
-The scatter among Galactic masks and the statistical uncertainties are both in the range from 0.2 to $0.3^\circ$.
-This is in agreement with the systematic uncertainty of $0.28^\circ $ quoted by \citet{PIPXLIX_birefringence}.
-The magnitude of this uncertainty reduces the significance of the imaginary part of our mean SED.
+Figure~\ref{fig:meanSED} shows the spectral dependence of the mean complex polarized SED in the log complex plane, for the raw \srolltwo\ data, the mean of simulations, the \dmod\ dust model used for debiasing and the resulting debiased SED $\mRP_i$.
+We observe a variation of the polarization angle with frequency in the data, which may appear significant.
+However, our estimate for the uncertainty on $\mRP_i$ does not include the uncertainty in the orientation of the \Planck\ polarization bolometers.
+The most stringent estimates of these uncertainties come from the analysis of $EB$ cross-spectra carried out to constrain cosmic birefringence \citep{PIPXLIX_birefringence,Minami20,Diego2022BiRe,CosmicBirefringence}. \citet{Diego2022BiRe} list their results in Table~1, per bolometer for several Galactic masks.
+The scatter among Galactic masks and the statistical uncertainties both lie in the range 0.2 to $0.3^\circ$.
+This agrees with the systematic uncertainty of $0.28^\circ $ quoted by \citet{PIPXLIX_birefringence}.
+The magnitude of this uncertainty reduces the significance of the imaginary component of our mean SED.

-While the mean complex SED $\mRP_i$ depends on calibration errors in amplitude (correction factors $\tilde{\rho}_i$) and in phase (absolute orientation of bolometers in the focal plane), the definition of map residuals (Eq.~\eqref{eq:defRcxi}) involving the ratio of $\P_i$ to $\mRP_i$ makes the map residuals, and therefore their covariances, independent of any calibration error, whether in amplitude or in phase.
-This will make the comparison of different frequency maps or data sets with distinct systematics easier.
+While the mean complex SED, $\mRP_i$, depends on calibration errors in amplitude (correction factors $\tilde{\rho}_i$) and in phase (absolute orientation of bolometers in the focal plane), the definition of map residuals (Eq.~\eqref{eq:defRcxi}), involving the ratio of $\P_i$ to $\mRP_i$, renders the map residuals, and therefore their covariances, independent of any calibration error, whether in amplitude or in phase.
+This facilitates the comparison of different frequency maps or datasets with distinct systematics.